History of Dedham, Massachusetts, 1800–1899: Mann

+Nickerson

 Albert W. Nickerson first arrived in Dedham in 1877.
 He was the president of Arlington Mills in Lawrence and director of the Atchison, Topeka and Santa Fe Railway and built a home near Connecticut Corner where he "took an active part in community affairs and made generous donations to charitable causes."
 He sold the house to his brother George when he had a dispute with the town over taxes and improvements he wished to make to the property a few years later and moved to an estate on Buzzards Bay.
 Nickerson entertained President Grover Cleveland here and helped convince him to purchase the adjoining estate Grey Gables.

 Several years later he bought another parcel in Dedham, this time a 600 acre estate on the Charles known as Riverdale.
 The estate was the boyhood home of ambassador and historian John Lothrop Motley.
 In 1886, he commission the architectural firm of Henry Hobson Richardson to build him a castle on the estate and hired Frederick Law Olmsted's firm to do the landscaping.
 The castle has a number of interesting architectural elements but its most famous is by far its numerous secret passages and "legendary underground mazes and hallways."
 It was built on top of a rocky hill "so that the Castle and the River appeared magically to carriages or cars arriving through the forested Pine Street entrance."

-During the 1800s Dedham became the summer home of many wealthy Bostonians and, with the Industrial Revolution, many immigrants to the United States.
-One of the new residents of Dedham was Horace Mann, who lived for several years at the Norfolk House and opened a law office in December 1823.
-He soon "became interested in town affairs, was often chosen Moderator of the town meetings, and was an early candidate for office."
-Mann served as Dedham's Representative in General Court from 1827 to 1832 as well as on the School Committee.
-In only his first year in Dedham he was invited to deliver the Independence Day address.
-In his speech he "outlined for the first time the basic principles that he would return to in his subsequent public statements, arguing that education, intelligent use of the elective franchise, and religious freedom are the means by which American liberties are preserved."
-Former President and then Congressman John Quincy Adams later read the address and "expressed great confidence in the future career of Mr. Mann."

-In 1847, a successful dry-goods merchant in Boston moved to Dedham with his wife.
-Charles Brown and Mary Patterson Shaw built a home at the corner of East Street and Auburn Street, modern day Whiting Avenue.
-It was described as "one of the most commanding positions in the town."
-At a cost of $18,264, it was one of the most expensive home in the Greater Boston area.
-After Mary died in 1886, it was purchased by the Boston Children's Friend Society as a home for boys.